SebastianSoendergaard/SimpleObjectDb/README.md

 #### Perfomance

 The example application will execute some actions against the different database implementations and log the execution times.
-The actual results will ofcause depend a lot on the machine running the application but the test will at least give some hints to how the performance is.
+The actual results will of cause depend a lot on the machine running the application but the test will at least give some hints to how the performance is.

 On my machine the output looks like this: